erppdm/SWPAW/README.md

 ## How to run scripts in AutoHotkey

-To work correctly executed scripts have to return an **ErrorLevel** for the evaluation in the AutoHotkey.
+To work correctly executed scripts have to return an **ErrorLevel** for the evaluation in AutoHotkey.
 All integers except 0 are errors.

 - Starts a VBScript and waits for its completion.
 To return an **ErrorLevel** it ends with **WScript.Quit(0)**.
 ```